 Hand-tied is a type of weft, not a method of extensions.

 What is the difference between a hand-tied and machine weft?

 Machine weft– This type of weft is put together by a machine.
 Because of it, they tend to be more economical than hand-tied.
 The base of the weft is also bulkier limiting the amounts of wefts we can put per row to one.
 If you have very thin hair this weft might not be ideal for you.
 These are usually ideal for beginners since the base of the weft is a lot stronger than that of a hand-tied.
-They come in a variety of colors, but only come straight and wavy.
+They come in a variety of colors and textures.

 Hand-tied weft– These wefts are put together by hand.
 For that reason, expect to pay more for a hand-tied weft than a machine one.
 Fun fact, it takes about an hour to put together one weft by hand.
 They are thinner than machine wefts, making them ideal for everyone.
 They come in a variety of lengths and curl patterns and are perfect to create dimensional colors.
 Methods using hand-tied weft are also more versatile and are seamless.
 Your hair can split right on top of the weft and no one will notice, unlike other methods.